 Medium energy radiation is seen by us as light.
 The different levels that exist in white light can be seen as the colours in a rainbow after the rain.

 High energy forms of radiation, which can be harmful to our bodies, include UV or ultraviolet light, which can burn our skin.

-There are other forms of radiation used in hospitals which does not do any harm.
-These include Ultrasound and infra red (or heat) - these are non-ionising radiations.
+There are other forms of radiation used in hospitals which do not do any harm.
+These include Ultrasound and infra red (or heat) – these are non-ionising radiations.

 Every day of our lives we are all exposed to radiation.
 This comes from the sun (cosmic), the soil (terrestrial) and our bodies.
 The tissues that make up our bodies emit energy as heat.
 This is a non-harmful form of radiation and that is true for every person on Earth.

 The cosmic and terrestrial radiation exposures can vary depending on what you do throughout life and where you live, so our bodies were designed to deal with small amounts of radiation as part of our lives.

 Tests used in hospitals or clinics that use ionising radiations in the form of X-ray include: